dotnet/docs/docs/standard/assembly/reference-strong-named.md

 > [!NOTE]
 >  A strong-named assembly can only use types from other strong-named assemblies.
 Otherwise, the security of the strong-named assembly would be compromised.

-### To make a compile-time reference to a strong-named assembly
+## Make a compile-time reference to a strong-named assembly

 1. At the command prompt, type the following command: